AndreasFaust/gatsby-source-custom-api/README.md

 # Gatsby Source Custom API

-**Gatsby Source Custom API** helps you sourcing data from any API and transform it into Gatsby-nodes.
-Define keys you want to be transformed to image-nodes and use them with **[Gatsby Image](https://www.gatsbyjs.org/packages/gatsby-image/)**.
+**Gatsby Source Custom API** helps you sourcing data from any API and transform it into Gatsby nodes.
+Define keys you want to be transformed into image-nodes and use them with **[Gatsby Image](https://www.gatsbyjs.org/packages/gatsby-image/)**.

 ## Getting Started